Get Off The Internet: A Challenge to Reconnect With Yourself

-Our tendency to favour gadgets, text and images over real life could well be the tip of the iceberg of problems to come.
-In this article we will briefly touch on a few things that the Internet and our addiction to it is ruining for us – and why there exists an urgent need to disconnect from the Web to reconnect with humanity.
+Our tendency to favor gadgets, text and images over real life could well be the tip of the iceberg of problems to come.
+In this article, we will briefly touch on a few things that the Internet and our addiction to it is ruining for us – and why there exists an urgent need to disconnect from the Web to reconnect with humanity.

 All the symptoms I had been having disappeared the next morning.
 Part of the benefits of having a boss who understands freelancing, is that they let inadequacies like this slide.
 But I believe a plea to take better care of your health is justifiable seeing how easy and relevant it is for this section to be describing you as it was, me.